ctranstrum/chuck/README.md

 - Shift / for \\

 Modifier keys are available as holds under the home row keys on each hand.
-Command is under the index finger.
+Command is under the index finger (T and N).
-Opt is under the middle finger.
+Opt is under the middle finger (S and E).
-Ctrl is under the ring finger.
+Ctrl is under the ring finger (R and I).
-Shift is under the pinky.
+Shift is under the pinky (A and O).
-Globe does not work exactly the same as on a native Mac keyboard due to design choices Apple made, but you can get most of its functionality, accessed by holding the inner column home row key
+Globe does not work exactly the same as on a native Mac keyboard due to design choices Apple made, but you can get most of its functionality, accessed by holding the inner column home row key (G and M).
-(G on the left hand, M on the right).

 The reachy left thumb key is a sticky shift.
 Tap it once to capitalize the next letter typed.